antmicro/sodimm-ddr5-tester/README.md

 ## Overview

-This project contains open hardware KiCad design files for an experimental platform built around the Xilinx Kintex-7 FPGA which can be used to interface with SODIMM DDR5 RAM modules.
+This project contains open hardware KiCad design files for an experimental platform built around the Xilinx Kintex-7 FPGA, which can be used to interface with SO-DIMM DDR5 RAM modules.

 ## Project structure